When you have about 500 things to do during the day, finding time to exercise can seem nearly impossible.

 You can find many more stretches online.
 Be sure you check with your doctor before doing any stretches that could cause injury or worsen a current injury.

-Incorporating exercise, a nutritious diet, and regular health screenings to your lifestyle can help you live your healthiest life possible.
+Incorporating exercise, a nutritious diet, and regular health screenings into your lifestyle can help you live your healthiest life possible.